Jill Farrant: Personal life

 Farrant became interested in resurrection plants as a child when she saw a "dead" plant 'come back to life' after a rain fall.
 As a 9-year-old Farrant noted in her diary in 1970, "The ded [sic] plant on the rocks was alive but Dad wouldn't believe me."

 In 2009, Farrant suffered a near-fatal head injury which caused her to lose her senses of taste and smell.

-Farrant is a recovering alcoholic, a fact that she is "happy to be public about...in order to show what someone in recovery can achieve."